SubramanyaKS/React-News-App/CONTRIBUTING.md

 ## Thank You

-Thank you for contributing to weatherApp!
+Thank you for contributing to  NewsApp!
 Your efforts help make our project better.

 Happy Coding!